 Huntsman Lakehouse is a handsome devil, clad in tartan and furs.
 Its furnished terrace overhangs Huntsmans Lake, and the penthouse suite has 360-degree views and breaking-with-tradition decor of neon-yellow, cowhide and metallic tiling – it may not fly at the local fête, but we wholeheartedly approve.
 The Barnhouse is Yoo’s pièce de résidence – Moss’ name adds the glitter, but her Mad Men-esque, vintage-inspired, shouldn’t-work-but-does interiors show she’s more than just a pretty face.

-The indoor, heated pool in the main building (around a 10-minute walk from most villas) cleverly allows you to enjoy the green gloriousness of the British countryside through walls of windows, while letting you shelter from the – occasionally (ahem) – poor British weather.
+The indoor, heated 17m pool in the main building (around a 10-minute walk from most villas) cleverly allows you to enjoy the green gloriousness of the British countryside through walls of windows, while letting you shelter from the – occasionally (ahem) – poor British weather.
 Lined with deep-blue tiles and surrounded by snooze-ably soft loungers and day-beds, it’s also handily set by the sauna and steam room.
-The Barnhouse has a private pool, but lodgers by the lakes can dive straight in for a spot of wild swimming.
+The indoor pool is open daily from 2-5pm.
+Brave lodgers by the lakes can also dive straight in for a spot of wild swimming.

 Pack a pair of Hunter wellies to look the part; country evenings can be a little quiet, so a stash of travel games may come in handy: Scrabble, anyone?